spraakbanken/korp-backend/tests/README.md

-In approaches 1 and 2, a trailing slash in the name of a positional attribute or structural attribute annotation is passed to `cwb-encode` to indicate that its values are feature sets (multi-valued).
+In approaches 1 and 2, a trailing slash in the name of a positional attribute or structural attribute annotation is passed to `cwb-encode` to indicate that its values are to be validated and normalized as feature sets (multi-valued).
 Approach 3 does not (currently) detect that the values of an attribute are feature sets.

 In addition to the VRT file _corpus_`.vrt`, a corpus should have a corresponding info file _corpus_`.info` containing at least the number